erigontech/erigon/cmd/rpcdaemon/README.md

 ### IPC endpoint (geth compatible)

-erigon supports the geth-style unix socket IPC. you can enable this with `--socket.enable` flag, and setting the `--socket.url` flag.
+erigon supports the geth-style unix socket IPC. you can enable this with `--socket.enabled` flag, and setting the `--socket.url` flag.
 For instance, if you wanted the socket to exist at `/var/run/erigon.ipc`, you would do `--socket.url=unix:///var/run/erigon.ipc`